Learning Smooth Neural Functions via Lipschitz Regularization: Method

 Our weight normalization shares the same spirit as the other weight normalization methods for accelerating training \cite{SalimansK16} and generalization ability \cite{HuangLLYWL18}.
 But the key difference is that our normalization is based on the Lipschitz constant of a layer, which is more suitable for obtaining a smooth network.

 We augment each layer of an MLP $\vy = σ( \mW_i \vx + \vb_i)$ with a Lipschitz weight normalization layer given a trainable Lipschitz bound $c_i$ for layer $i$

-Due to our choice of using $\infty$-norm, this normalization is efficient and simple: we scale each row of $\mW_i$ to have the absolute value row-sum less than or equal to $c_i$.
-If one of the rows already has the absolute value row-sum smaller than $c_i$, then no scaling is performed.
-With this normalization layer, even if the raw weight matrix $\mW_i$ has a Lipschitz constant greater than $c_i$, this normalization can still guarantee the Lipschitz constant is bounded by $c_i$.
-Therefore, we never clip the weight matrices during training.
+\update{where the $\softplus(c_i) = \ln(1+e^{c_i})$ is a reparameterization designed to avoid infeasible negative Lipschitz bounds.
+In most of our cases $c_i ≈ \softplus(c_i)$ because $c_i$ is often a large positive number.} Due to our choice of using $\infty$-norm, this normalization is efficient and simple: we scale each row of $\mW_i$ to have the absolute value row-sum less than or equal to \update{$\softplus(c_i)$}.
+If one of the rows already has the absolute value row-sum smaller than $\softplus(c_i)$, then no scaling is performed.
+With this normalization layer, even if the raw weight matrix $\mW_i$ has a Lipschitz constant greater than \update{$\softplus(c_i)$}, this normalization can still guarantee the Lipschitz constant is bounded by \update{$\softplus(c_i)$}.
+Therefore, we never clip the weights during training.

-During the test time, if one wants to further optimize the runtime of the forward pass, one can explicitly clip the weight matrix $\mW_i$ with the normalization using the learned constant $c_i$ and discard the normalization layer.